 Seminars and events are listed in several places, see Seminars and Events.

-Subscribing to science-seminars will provide you with a daily reminder via e-mail about upcoming seminars.
+Subscribing to sciseminarsweekly-group will provide you with a daily reminder via e-mail about upcoming seminars.
 This is highly recommended.

-Every postdocs should subscribe to at least one of the *-postdocs lists detailed at Mailing Lists.
+Every postdoc should subscribe to at least one postdoc email list in Google Groups.
 Most labs have their own mailing lists that you should also subscribe to.

 Consult with your advisor about laboratory safety, and undertake any necessary training promptly.
 See Lab Safety.
 Some parts of the safety training can be done before arriving at Brandeis if you set up a sponsored email account.